oheyadam/BottomSheetTimeRangePicker/README.md

 ## Usage

-Make sure your Activity/Fragment implements `BottomSheetTimeRangePicker.OnTimeRangeSelectedListener`, and then you can just do this:
+Make sure your Activity/Fragment implements `OnTimeRangeSelectedListener`, and then you can just do this:

 	BottomSheetTimeRangePicker
 		.newInstance(this, DateFormat.is24HourFormat(this))
 		.show(supportFragmentManager, tagBottomSheetTimeRangePicker)

 You can see this in action in the sample app [here](https://github.com/adawoud/BottomSheetTimeRangePicker/blob/44ec220fd548256df8182bb5ab0d76f25af03d0c/sample/src/main/java/me/adawoud/bottomsheettimepicker/MainActivity.kt#L16)

+## Customization

+You can customize things like the text displayed in the From and To tabs, the text that appears on the positive action button, and set intial times for both timepickers

+	BottomSheetTimeRangePicker
+		.tabLabels(startTabLabel = "Hello", endTabLabel = "World")
+		.doneButtonLabel("Ok")
+		.startTimeInitialHour(2)
+        	.startTimeInitialMinute(11)
+        	.endTimeInitialHour(10)
+        	.endTimeInitialMinute(22)
+        	.newInstance(this, DateFormat.is24HourFormat(this))
+       	.show(supportFragmentManager, tagBottomSheetTimeRangePicker)

 ## License